MapsGraphsCharts/falcon_fhr/README.md

    # Layer quick tweaks without editing config:
    #   PYTHONPATH=src python scripts/run_scraper.py --override search_check_in="2025-11-20"
    ```
-   After login the script warms up the search results page and calls the `hotel/properties` API directly, saving both the raw response (`data/downloads/hotels_raw.json`) and a simplified list (`data/downloads/hotels.json`).
+   After login the script warms up the search results page and calls the `hotel/properties` API directly, persisting the raw payload plus the derived hotel/rate rows into `data/storage/hotels.sqlite3`.

 ### Inspecting capture artefacts
 Use the analyzer to summarise tokens and cookies stored during a capture run: